MKarolis/simple-blockchain/readme.md

 #### Summary
 When the application is launched `1000` users are auto-generated.
 Then a total of `10000` transactions are generated while simultaneously adding them to a block chain data structure.
 Each block holds up to `100` transactions.
+Each block is being mined in parallel by 11 miners.

-Difficulty of `4` is used for block mining `POW`, a custom hashing algorithm is used for hashing (more info [here](https://github.com/MKarolis/hash-function))
+Difficulty of `5` is used for block mining `POW`, a custom hashing algorithm is used for hashing (more info [here](https://github.com/MKarolis/hash-function))

  The blockchain uses `UTXO` transaction model, similar model is used by `BitCoin`.